 - With a spiralizer, cut the zucchini into zoodles.
 If you don’t have a spiralizer, you can cut the zucchini into ribbons using a vegetable peeler (I find a Y-shaped peeler like this one the easiest).
 Set aside.

 - Heat 1 teaspoon of oil in a large nonstick skillet or wok over medium high.
 Add the garlic, then crack the eggs directly into the skillet.
 Break apart the yolk with the spatula and let cook for 30 seconds, until just beginning to set.
 Add the noodles and sauce and stir to coat.
 Next, add the bean sprouts, carrots, edamame, and chopped green onions and let cook until the bean sprouts are crisp-tender, about 1 minute.
 Sprinkle on the peanuts and cilantro.
 Serve immediately with lime wedges and additional hot sauce as desired.

 - Because zucchini noodles soften when reheated, this recipe is best enjoyed the day it is made, but it can last in the refrigerator for 1 to 2 days.

-- To make vegan pad Thai: Use maple syrup or light agave in place of the honey; replace the fish sauce with soy sauce or tamari, and omit the eggs or substitute them for extra edamame.
+- To Make Vegan Pad Thai: Use maple syrup or light agave in place of the honey (for vegan); replace the fish sauce with soy sauce or tamari (to make sure it is vegetarian), and omit the eggs or substitute them for extra edamame.